-We made discretionary contributions to our U.S. qualified defined benefit plans of \$75 million in January 2022 and expect to make an additional \$75 million contribution in the third quarter of 2022.
+We made a discretionary contribution of \$125 million to a U.S. qualified defined benefit plan in January 2023 and expect to make an additional \$125 million in the third quarter of 2023.

 Our pension and retiree medical plan contributions are subject to change as a result of many factors, such as changes in interest rates, deviations between actual and expected asset returns and changes in tax or other benefit laws.
-We continue to monitor the impact of the COVID-19 pandemic and related global economic conditions and uncertainty on the net unfunded status of our pension and retiree medical plans.
 We regularly evaluate different opportunities to reduce risk and volatility associated with our pension and retiree medical plans.
 See Note 7 to our consolidated financial statements for our past and expected contributions and estimated future benefit payments.